Last April 6th, 2021

 It was not until November of 1968 that the current name for the group was selected by the members from a choice of five with BRMNA getting more than twice as many votes as the second choice.

-A newsletter was started and with the help of an early recruit, Derek Moon, it was run off on a Gestetner.
+The first issue was in August 1968 as a Newsletter, and with the help of an early recruit, Derek Moon, it was run off on a Gestetner.
 Many a Saturday, Derek and Jim would get together in Derek's office to run off that month's edition.
+13 Newsletters were issued monthly until August 1969, number sequentially.
 Derek was also the first Secretary/Treasurer followed by Geoff Rowe and, currently, Dave Venables.

-Subsequently the JOURNAL has been edited by Geoff Rowe, Chris Vernell, Calman Szombathy, Graham Parsons, Garry Cornell and, currently, Peter Cunningham.
+Subsequently the JOURNAL has been edited by Geoff Rowe, Chris Vernell, Calman Szombathy, Graham Parsons, Garry Cornell, Peter Cunningham and, currently, Terry Hill.
 Each of them has been responsible for improving the quality of the JOURNAL with today's professionally printed versions being a far cry from the first efforts on the old Gestetner!

 Credit for much of the change is due to the combined efforts of Graham and our previous printer for many years, Ted Steel.
 They put countless hours of their own very precious spare time into making these improvements which we know from comments made when annual dues are sent in have been much appreciated by the members.
 Incidentally, each issue of the JOURNAL is put to bed by people who are more than fully occupied with their own jobs and demands of their families which is why, occasionally, they may be late.

-From September 1969, the JOURNAL began to sport a cover - still on a Gestetner however.
-This first cover was the map of North America over which was superimposed a locomotive (a Jinty) which has become our logo.
-By the end of 1973 we went to a printed JOURNAL and then in October 1975 a change was made to the cover, a rectangle appearing on the first page framing a large question mark and entitled "What is it?".
+From September 1969, the JOURNAL began to sport a cover - the map of North America over which was superimposed a locomotive (a Jinty) which became the BRMNA logo.
+It was still on a Gestetner however and was identified as the start of Vol 2.
+The October 1969 issue was renamed to the BRMNA JOURNAL and that was also when the logo first appeared.
+It was Vol 2 issue 2.
+Subsequent Journals were issued on a “roughly” monthly basis with one or two issues such as Jul/Aug as combined months.
+By the end of 1973 the Journal was offset printed JOURNAL and then in October 1975 another change was made to the cover, a rectangle appearing on the first page framing a large question mark and entitled "What is it?".
 The editors comments enlightened everyone as follows: "Readers wondering about the odd title page this month can blame Geoff Rowe (BC) former editor and gadfly.
-Mr.Rowe proposes the Journal use pictures on its front cover.
-The editor concurs, especially since Mr.Rowe has backed up his suggestion with three years worth of cover photos.
-This month's picture is a very smokey engine in a very dark tunnel hence the total obscurity.
-But for November we will get down to business seriously."
+Mr.Rowe proposed the Journal use pictures on its front cover.
+The editor concured, especially since Mr.Rowe had backed up his suggestion with three years worth of cover photos.
+Thatmonth's picture was a very smokey engine in a very dark tunnel hence the total obscurity.
+But from November we got down to business seriously."
 And, as promised the November 1975 sported the first photographic cover with the appearance of a 57XX pannier tank outside the shed at Neath.

-Of the first few members, five are still members: Brian Fayle and Geoff Howe (Ontario), Mike Hughes (British Columbia) and Jim Jones and Terry Nowell (Nova Scotia); six are deceased (Don Bain, Ron Bryant, Frank Carter, Jim Jarrett, Derek Moon, and Dave Perkins); one changed hobbies (Ron Campbell); and we have lost touch with the other three (George Harrop, John Inkpen, and John Roxborough).
+Of the first 15 members, three are still members: Geoff Howe (Ontario), Jim Jones (Nova Scotia) and Terry Nowell (Nova Scotia); nine are deceased (Don Bain, Ron Bryant, Frank Carter, Brian Fayle, Mike Hughes, Jim Jarrett, Derek Moon, and Dave Perkins); one changed hobbies (Ron Campbell); and we have lost touch with the other three (George Harrop, John Inkpen, and John Roxborough).

 And this trend seems to continue today with members joining and invariably remaining as members, which speaks volumes for the value that members feel they receive for their annual membership fees.